oneki/oneki.github.io/docs/overview/025_settings.md

 </Tabs>

 ### Multi environments example
-This example shows how to manage settings in a multi environment setup.
+This example shows how to manage settings in a multi environments setup.
 <Tabs
   defaultValue="code"
   values={[